TrakBit/squarespace-static/src/markdown-pages/post-3.md

 ### A guide on how to integrate whatsapp chat to squarespace for live support.

-# 📹 Video version of the setup:
+## 📹 Video version of the steps below:

 `youtube:https://www.youtube.com/embed/QUGoWPj4l2o`